Retirement Accounts

 2. Roth solo 401(k) – your contributions come from your net income, but you pay no income tax when you withdraw the funds in retirement.

-• 20% of your net self-employment income (all your self-employment earnings minus business expenses, half your self-employment tax, and money you contributed to your solo 401(k) for your employee contribution) or 25% of your W-2; or
+• Your employee contribution, $22,500 in 2023 ($30,000 if you’re 50 or older), plus 25% of your net self-employment income (all your self-employment earnings minus business expenses, half your self-employment tax, and money you contributed to your solo 401(k) for your employee contribution).

 You must make any employee contributions by December 31st, but you have until the tax-filing deadline for the year, usually April 15th of the following year, to make your employer contribution.